Pacific Explorer | Hawaii – Palmyra – Kiritimati

 After breakfast, we’ll drop lines and head out to sea.
 As we set our sails and point south, the backdrop of green mountainsides will slowly fade and give way to a 360-degree endless horizon.
 We’ll settle into our watch schedule and routine for our 1000NM sail.

-Welcome to Tabuaeran!
+Welcome to Palmyra!
 We’ll make our way through the reef and anchor in the lagoon on this gorgeous atoll.
 Keep an eye out for all types of life from manta rays to sharks to dolphins!
-After clearing customs and immigration we’ll settle in after our passage and go for a nice swim.
+We’ll meet the refuge staff and get an orientation to this very special location.
 There’s nothing like dinner on deck at anchor in a remote location such as this.

 We’ll take full advantage of our surroundings over the two days on location!
 Exploration is the name of the game.
-A long walk on white sandy beaches, a snorkel over some of the best reefs in the world and a visit with the local community.
-Another two nights on anchor in the lagoon.
+We’ll work closely with the scientists and staff on Palmyra and hopefully we can explore ashore as well as getting a chance to snorkel on some of the most spectacular reefs around.

 Day 12: Arrival in Kiritimati